liamross/pantry-tracker-frontend/README.md

-# Pantry Application
+# Pantry Tracker

-- Prototype for Pantry application
+- A minimal ui for tracking pantry items.